dankeyy/dankeyy.github.io/posts/ai-debilitation.md

 ## appendix
 There are additional ways in which I think ai and agentic developments are harmful, most notably flow state disturbance.
 Which is, if we take the analogy previously mentioned further, not a disturbance to the background threads of your mind, but a disturbance to the main thread of your mind.
-You simply cannot stay in flow state if you keep going back and forth in with a chatbot.
+You simply cannot stay in flow state if you keep going back and forth with a chatbot.
 However I do think it's possible to gain the benefits of this without avoiding ai completely, but again you have to consciously structure your ai usage differently to not lose one or the other.
 I won't elaborate on it more and didn't to begin with to not sidetrack from the main idea in the post.